 2. Response: What’s the use of sending out email messages if your recipients don’t interact with your content?
 Your goal could be as simple as hitting the reply button or clicking on the “buy now” link or filling out a survey form.
 It doesn’t matter what kind of response you’re expecting.
 What matters is your recipients find enough value in your emails and happily respond to them.

-There’s no doubt that targeted email marketing fetches real response from your list.
+There’s no doubt that targeted email marketing fetches the real responses from your list.
 When your emails are highly relevant to the interests and problems of your email subscribers, they are more likely to engage with your content.

 3. Boosts Revenue: Email marketing is one of the most effective tools to increase sales and get more leads for your business.
 Given that you carefully craft your targeted email marketing campaign, you can expect to convert more of your email recipients into customers.